Geographic Distribution and Habitat

 Vervet infants are known to form special connections to their grandmothers, preferring them to everyone else (with the exception of mom).

 Excavations suggest that there were vervets in households in ancient Egypt.

-Vervets are very social, and live in hierarchical multi-female and multi-male groups.
-Group sizes vary based on environmental factors, and on average, the smaller groups are around 10, larger groups around 40.
+Vervets are very social and live in hierarchical multi-female and multi-male groups.
+Group sizes vary based on environmental factors, and on average, the smaller groups are around 10, larger groups are around 40.

 Brunch time is spent looking for food in shrubs (or eating the shrubs themselves) or other plants.
 Then, as is appropriate for having such a busy morning, they take a nap.
 After a nap, they will forage in trees or on the ground for food.
 Of course, all this time is also time spent with their group, and dynamics are always part of the day.

-Males and females both have clear hierarchies within their group.
-Females have more consistent, stable hierarchies, with daughters often inheriting status from their mother.
-Individuals who are not closely related to the high-ranking members will vie for attention and grooming from those in a higher position.
+Males and females both have clear hierarchies within their groups.
+Females have more consistent, stable hierarchies, with daughters often inheriting status from their mothers.
+Individuals who are not closely related to the high-ranking members will vie for attention and grooming from those in a higher positions.
 They may form coalitions or alliances.

 Females stay in their natal group for life, but there have been cases where two groups will fuse together.
 Males leave their natal groups when they become sexually mature and join a new neighboring or adjacent group.

 As males do not stay within their natal groups, this means they need to prove themselves to their adopted group, and there is more instability about rank.
 Males assert their dominance with their voices and with performative displays.
 Males may even transfer between groups a number of times in their lives.

 They are territorial and will defend their space by making vocal calls and shaking tree branches at would-be intruders.
 They live in boundaries that are between 0.02–0.04 square miles (5–103 ha).
 The area of a group depends on available space and number of competing groups, and there can be some territorial overlap.